 - Calculating and applying general and normal distribution properties

 - Constructing hypothesis tests and confidence interval models

 Learning applied statistics might seem intimidating, but it doesn’t have to be.
 Britton, an instructor for the SNHUx's Business Analytics Foundations MicroBachelors® program, says that learning applied statistics is critical for telling stories with data.

 "Statistics tells this story of how to describe what the data looks like or how these two things relate to each other."

 “Statistics tells this story of how to describe what the data looks like or how these two things relate to each other or this is the trend and this is what we can anticipate in the future,” said Britton.
 “Each of those different things really has an underlying story behind it that is really based on statistics."

 3. Landing the Narrative: Bolster Your Communication Skills

 Business analysts need to tell data stories to a variety of stakeholders, so effective communication is very important.
 Great business analysts leverage and cultivate emotional intelligence and active listening skills.
 According to TalentSmart, emotional intelligence (also called “EQ”) accounts for 58% of a person’s job performance and is a key leadership skill that involves empathy, conflict management, influence, and self-awareness.

-TIP: One simple method of becoming a better communicator is by utilizing active listening skills, which are linked to EQ.
-To be an active listener, pay full attention to the speaker, give informed responses, and allow the speaker enough time to make a response.
+One simple method of becoming a better communicator is by utilizing active listening skills, which are linked to EQ.
+To be an active listener, pay full attention to the speaker, give informed responses, and allow the speaker enough time to give a response.

 Pick Your Passion